-3.4 Length of escape routes
+Length of escape routes

-An escape route may be any length, but the lengths of dead ends and total open paths shall not exceed the distances given in Table 3.2.
+An escape route in outbuildings may be any length, but the lengths of dead ends and total open paths in other buildings to which this Acceptable Solution applies shall not exceed the distances given in Table 3.2.

-Table 3.2 Travel distances on escape routes

-Type 1 system only NZS 4512 Smoke detection system NZS 4517 Sprinkler system with Type 1 (in single household units only) NZS 4515 Sprinkler system with Type 1 Sprinklers and smoke detectors

-Dead end open path 25 m 35 m 35 m 40 m 50 m

-Total open path 60 m 75 m 75 m 90 m 120 m

-For definition of system types, see Table 2.1.
+Table 3.2 Travel Table 3.2 Travel distances on escape routes Type 1 system only NZS 4512 Smoke detection system NZS 4517 Sprinkler system with Type 1 (in single household units only) NZS 4515 Sprinkler system with Type 1 NZS 4515 Sprinkler system and NZS 4512 Smoke detection system Dead end open path 25 m 35 m 35 m 40 m 50 m Total open path 60 m 75 m 75 m 90 m 120 m For definition of system types, see Table 2.1.

-Part 4: Control of internal fire and smoke spread
+Part 4: Control of internal fixeroHIVED smoke spread